aruntosky/Rock-Mine-Prediction/README.md

+# Data Science Project -1
-# Rock-Mine-Prediction
+## Rock-Mine-Prediction

-Using Logistic Regression to predict if the Sonar is close to Rock or a Mine.
+Using Logistic Regression & Python to predict if the Sonar is close to Rock or a Mine.

 Data Source - Kaggle